chjaecke/hx_dashing/README.md

 Start the container with the following parameter:
 `docker run -ti -p 3030:3030 --name myHyperFlexDashboard chjaecke/hx-dashing`

 The dashboard should now be accessible at `localhost:3030/hx`.
+See that the Dashing port 3030 is exposed on the host port 3030 when running the Docker image.

 # Developer Information
 HX Dashing can easily be extended or modified since the dashboard is based on the popular dashing.io framework.
-You can add additional dashboard information in the dashboard/hx.erb file and fill it with data by creating new jobs.
-The helper class hx_helper.rb provides a ruby method to easily make API request towards the HyperFlex Rest API.
+You can add additional dashboard information in the `dashboard/hx.erb` file and fill it with data by creating new jobs.
+The helper class `hx_helper.rb` provides a ruby method to easily make API requests towards the HyperFlex Rest API.
+The helper class is used in all other dashing jobs to fill the dahsboard with HyperFlex data.

 # Contributing
 All users are strongly encouraged to contribute patches, new scripts or ideas.